EmilRamsvik/Digital-Garden/docs/Working/Management/Management.md

 # Thoughts
 - This is also quite related to my experience as a tech lead.
-- "Leadership matters, and leadership is not sufficient".
+- "Leadership matters and leadership is not sufficient".
 Consider this when working in organizations.